Beating Betz's Law: A larger fundamental upper bound for wind energy harvesting: Mathematical derivation of the power factor for the CEMS harvester

 \subsubsection{Momentum is balanced by the extruded wind}

-We note that at $\beta_{cems}=0$, the output velocity ($v_{out}$) is zero!
-This doesn't mean the all the wind stopped flowing.
-It means that all of the wind was extruded out of the harvester region $S$, leaving none to flow downwind directly behind the harvester.
+We note that at $\beta_{cems}=0$, then by definition the output velocity ($v_{out}$) is zero.
+However, this doesn't mean the all the wind stopped flowing.
+It means that all of the wind was extruded out of the harvester region $S$, leaving none to flow out behind the harvester.
 The wind extruded outside this region is still flowing and carries the missing 1/3 of the original kinetic power and all of the original mass flux.
 If the extruded wind happened to be traveling uniformly at ambient pressure then this would occupy an area of:

 outside of the harvester with a speed of